Tinkerforge/doc/source/Hardware/Bricks/IMU_Brick.rst

 however easy to recalibrate, if necessary.

 The factory calibration has taken place in a room without any significant magnetic fields.
-If you want to operate the IMU Brick something that has a magnetic field (i.e. near a motor), you will have to recalibrate the magnetometer in the exact position where it will be used later on!
+If you want to operate the IMU Brick near something that has a magnetic field (e.g. near a motor), you will have to recalibrate the magnetometer in the exact position where it will be used later on!

 To calibrate the magnetometer press on "Calibrate" in the Brick Viewer and choose "Magnetometer" in the tab of the new window.
-Press "Start Calibration" and now change the orientation of the IMU Brick until the bias and gain values shown in the GUI do not change.
+Press "Start Calibration" and now change the orientation of the IMU Brick until the bias and gain values shown in the GUI do not change anymore.
 Press "Ready" when this is the case and you are done.

 Accelerometer and gyroscope can be calibrated similarly, follow the instructions as given by the calibration tool.
 We recommend that you